EPFL-Center-for-Imaging/yolo-workshop/docs/index.md

 `````{tab-set}
 ````{tab-item} Windows
 Open the `Camera` app from the start menu.
-In the *Settings*, you should be able to select the USB microscope as an input device instead of your webcam.
+By clicking on the camera icon at the top-right ("Switch camera"), you should be able to select the USB microscope as an input device instead of your webcam.
 ````
 ````{tab-item} Mac
 Open the `Photo Booth` app from the Applications folder.
 In the *Settings*, you should be able to select the USB microscope as an input device instead of your webcam.